aring99/Jmeter-tutorial/README.md

  ## Setting up the Slave Machine(s)

+## Script

+A script is provided for setting up Jmeter on Linux machines with Java 21, Jmeter 5.6.3 and also runs the jmeter server automatically.
+The steps on the script can be reproduced manually if you want to set up a linux slave machine manually.
+In this document, the steps for setting up a windows slave machine have been documented.

+## Setting up Slave Machines on Windows
  1. Before anything is done, take a note of the slave machine's private IP address.
 The master machine will need it.
  2. First, navigate to the folder where Jmeter is installed and open the bin folder.
 <img width="793" height="986" alt="image" src="https://github.com/user-attachments/assets/4e5eaa1b-c4ec-42df-b76e-0185ef4b11c5" />